pytorch/executorch/docs/source/build-run-coreml.md

 # Building and Running ExecuTorch with Core ML Backend

-Core ML delegate uses Core ML apis to enable running neural networks via Apple's hardware acceleration.
-For more about coreml you can read [here](https://developer.apple.com/documentation/coreml).
-In this tutorial we will walk through steps of lowering a PyTorch model to Core ML delegate
+Core ML delegate uses Core ML APIs to enable running neural networks via Apple's hardware acceleration.
+For more about Core ML you can read [here](https://developer.apple.com/documentation/coreml).
+In this tutorial, we will walk through the steps of lowering a PyTorch model to Core ML delegate

 ::::{grid} 2